learn-co-curriculum/phase-4-deleting-associated-data/README.md

 ```

 So as soon as we call `.destroy` on an instance of a `DogHouse`, all the reviews
 associated with that instance will be destroyed!
-Try it out in the Rails console:
+Restart the Rails console and
+try it out:

 ```rb
 DogHouse.second.destroy